biisal/biisal-file-stream-pro/readme.md

 `/start` : To check if the bot is alive or not.

-To get an instant stream link, just forward any media to the bot and boom, its fast af.
+To get an instant stream link, just forward any media to the bot and boom, its 🚀🚀.

 ![image](https://i.postimg.cc/7hbFzd7X/20231212-235124.jpg)